 The summative assessment for this module consists of:

 - Three in-class quizzes spread throughout the course, unseen and at unknown times.
 Two of which (those with the highest grade) will count towards the final mark.
 The quizzes are 10-minutes long and assess knowledge of the material of the week through short-answer and multiple-choice questions, 20%

-- A 3,500-word portfolio (split on a weekly basis) submitted at the end of the course, structured to highlight the students' learning within a context of their regular reading of the assigned course materials, 40%
+- A 3,500-word portfolio (split on a regular basis) submitted at the regular intervals and as a whole at the end of the course, structured to highlight the students' learning within a context of their regular reading of the assigned course materials, 40%

 - A final exam, 40%.